India offers to buy more U.S. helicopters, hopes to drive down costs

 Hagel's trip follows one by U.S. Secretary of State John Kerry last week and is part of the build-up to talks between Modi and President Barack Obama in Washington in September.

-Hagel's talks will also cover military exercises and co-production and co-development of armaments and the renewal of a 10-year defence cooperation agreement that runs until 2015.
+Hagel's talks will also cover military exercises and co-production and co-development of armaments and the renewal of a 10-year defense cooperation agreement that runs until 2015.

 Hagel said the purpose of his visit went beyond arms sales.